Persian Mint Vinegar Syrup Recipe

 Step 4

 Continue heating until the syrup thickens.
 To make sure our syrup has the right thickness to add vinegar, just take a spoonful of the syrup and pour a drop of it into a glass of cold water.
-If it settles, it means that it has a suitable thickness, but if it dissolves in water, it means that it still needs to be heated.
+If it settles, it means that it has a suitable thickness, but if it dissolves in water, it means that it still needs to be simmered for a while.

 Step 5

-When the syrup reaches the right thickness, add the vinegar and let it boil a little with sugar and water.
-Then take the mint leaves out of the water and pass the syrup through a strainer.
+When the syrup reaches the right thickness, add the vinegar and let it simmer for another 10-15 minutes.
+Then take the mint leaves out of the syrup and pass the syrup through a strainer.